hitha-vargantiFM/ML_model/readme.txt

-I am currently building a model to determine GPU bottlenecks
+i am currently building a model to determine GPU bottlenecks

-Whatever I have built so far is in this repository
+whatever I have built so far is in this repository